aws/aws-rfdk/packages/aws-rfdk/lib/deadline/README.md

 ### Render Queue Docker Container Images

 The `RenderQueue` currently requires only one Docker container image for the Deadline Remote Connection Server (RCS).
-An RCS image must satisfy the following criteria to be compatible with RFDK:

-- Deadline Client must be installed
-- The port the RCS will be listening on must be exposed
-- The default command must launch the RCS

-AWS Thinkbox provides Docker recipes that set these up for you.
-These can be accessed with the `ThinkboxDockerRecipes` class (see [Staging Docker Recipes](#staging-docker-recipes)).
+AWS Thinkbox provides Docker recipes and images that set these up for you.
+These can be accessed with the `ThinkboxDockerRecipes` and `ThinkboxDockerImages` constructs (see [Staging Docker Recipes](#staging-docker-recipes) and [Thinkbox Docker Images](#thinkbox-docker-images) respectively).

+If you need to customize the Docker images of your Render Queue, it is recommended that you stage the recipes and modify them as desired.
+Once staged to a directory, consult the `README.md` file in the root for details on how to extend the recipes.

 ### Render Queue Encryption